mattia-3rne/mattia-3rne/README.md

 ### Interests
 - Machine learning and data analysis
 - Computational models of the brain
-- Circuit and network design

 ---